 I hope you’re still with us!
 Still following Jesus as he walks the dusty roads, up and down the hills and by the beautiful lake shores of Galilee.

-In this chapter, I noticed that Luke, the documentarian, establishes the historical time and setting of his narrative: In the reign of Caesar Tiberius; Pontius Pilate was governor of Judea; Herod was tetrarch of Galilee; and so on.
-More details, offering more “certainty” for his excellent friend.
+In this chapter, I noticed that Luke, the documentarian, establishes the historical time and setting of his narrative.
+In the reign of Caesar Tiberius; Pontius Pilate was governor of Judea; Herod was tetrarch of Galilee; and so on.
+Offering more “certainty” for his excellent friend.

 At this point in the telling, Jesus and his cousin John are grown men, at about the age of thirty.
 John is preparing the way for the Messiah, just as Zechariah had prophesied when he was born: “… you will go before the face of the Lord to prepare His ways, to give knowledge of salvation to His people by the remission of their sins…”